stephen-bapple/jokes-on-the-go/README.md

 ## Scripts
 ### generate_proto.sh
-Run `./generate_proto.sh` to add the go protoc plugins to the path and make them runnable.
+Run `./generate_proto.sh` to generate both the Go protobuf stubs and the Kotlin protobuf stubs.

 ### protoc-gen-grpc-kotlin.sh
 The script `./protoc-gen-grpc-kotlin.sh` is used as a facade to the .jar file plugin for kotlin code stub generation.
 The protoc compiler expects a direct executable, requiring wrapping the jar.